cuba-platform/rich-search-addon/README.md

     }
 ```

-## Using custom theme
+## Using Custom Themes

-Add the next styles if custom theme is used:
+If a custom theme is used in your project, aff the following stypes:

 ```css
 .header-entry-style {